 Well, if you are a certified bookworm, forget that I asked.
 However, if you aren’t really into books, visiting City Lights is still rewarding and fun.

 Spend hours lounging and browsing through interesting finds and classic fixes.
 Ask help from the staff – you are sure to find them helpful and extremely knowledgeable about what to recommend based on your liking.

 If your timing is perfect, you get to catch the weekly event wherein City Lights invites authors for group readings.

 Union Square is well-known as a shopping hub.
 Almost every popular brand is here, every shop area massive with deals unrefusable.

-Once you’ve had your retail fix, spend some time at the Union Square Park.
-This 2.6-acre public space is surrounded by hotels, restaurants and galleries.
+Once you’ve had your retail fix, spend some time at Union Square Park.
+Hotels, restaurants, and galleries surround this 2.6-acre public space.

 It’s going to be impossible for you to miss the giant heart installations at Union Square Park.
 Dubbed as the Hearts of San Francisco, these public art displays are part of a fundraising project spearheaded by the San Francisco General Hospital Foundation.

 22. Enjoy the view from Twin Peaks